nus-cs2113-AY2324S1/ip/docs/README.md

 ### Delete a task

-If you have entered a task erroneously or you do not want it to be in the task list anymore, you can delete the task.
+If you have entered a task erroneously, or you do not want it to be in the task list anymore, you can delete the task.

 #### Usage